Tips for Buying Your Own Dental Practice

 Learn More About the Practice

-The revenue and profit statement is a good guide to how the practice performs, but it does not tell the entire story.
+The profit and loss statement is a good guide to how the practice performs, but it does not tell the entire story.
 Some patients could have had expensive procedures in the past year, or you may have an older demographic.
 This may affect your ability to earn the same income in future years.
 Studying the patient base closely will tell you if there is room to grow the practice or if you could at least maintain the income.

 Besides the patients, you should also study the facility.
 If the office is small, you may need to move in the future to accommodate more patients.
 You need a space that supports the volume of patients you see and want to see in the future.